 - Advanced Placement application

-- ALLcourse descriptions from the specific college catalog where the course was taken (prerequisites only) if outside the Ventura County Community College District.
+- ALL course descriptions from the specific college catalog where the course was taken (prerequisites only) if outside the Ventura County Community College District.
 Please print the actual page from the college catalog of the semester and year you took the course.
-Do not cut and paste onto a word document.
+Do not cut and paste onto a Word document, and do not use the course syllabus nor college schedule of classes description.
 College catalogs can be found on each college's website.

 - Personal letter from applicant requesting admission: Indicate which semester (second or third) the applicant wishes to be admitted to, explain applicant’s current situation and future goals, and outline any activities, remediation or work experiences completed to prepare for admission eligibility.
 Letter should be typed and double spaced.